 Write out some- flexible!- daily lesson plans

 One of the beauties of unit studies is the flexibility.
 You can spend more or less time on a topic depending on your interest and time available.
-You can search sites and actually make a lapbook or notebook or you can just read and do some activities.
+Search sites and actually make a lapbook or notebook or just read and do some activities.
 You can really make it as detailed as you like.

 Although you can be flexible, it is very helpful to make a loose daily schedule at the beginning.
 That way if you have specific materials or skills you want to cover, you will make sure that those are really covered.
 This schedule can be more general- like a checklist of things to cover- or more specific- like a daily schedule with everything planned out.